-- In the UK, human death is defined as the irreversible loss of the capacity for consciousness combined with the irreversible loss of the ability to breathe.
-Irreversible cessation of brainstem function produces this clinical state and death may be diagnosed using circulatory or neurological criteria. - In law, irreversible loss of brainstem function is recognised as death. - To maintain confidence and safety in the diagnosis of death using neurological criteria (DNC), it is essential that guidance endorsed by professional bodies is followed.
+- In the United Kingdom, human death is defined as the irreversible loss of the capacity for consciousness combined with the irreversible loss of the ability to breathe.
+Irreversible cessation of brainstem function produces this clinical state and death may be diagnosed using circulatory or neurological criteria1. - To maintain confidence and safety in the diagnosis of death using neurological criteria (DNC) it is essential that guidance endorsed by professional bodies is followed2.